 This is a mindset shift for many people.
 But if you’re in business for yourself, isn’t it so you can design the life you want to live?
 Not so you can work more, but so you can work less, and still enjoy a great life with the income to support it?

 In order to do that, you have to schedule your life first, then your business-building activities around that.
-This is how I’ve been able to take off almost 3 months every summer for the last 6 years.
+This is how I’ve been able to take off almost 3 months every summer for the last 15 or so years.
 My business doesn’t suffer; in fact, it grows because of my commitment to this principle.

 Figure out how to make the money you want for the next level of your business (again, not the BIG vision, just the next bump up) in the time that is left after you’ve planned the life you want to live first.
 Then ask for the support or hire the team you need to help you make this happen.